senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-postgresql-advanced/README.md

 1. Add multiple `redoer`s to standard demonstration.
    This will process the Senzing "redo records".
-   One `redoer` will populate rabbitmq with redo records.
+   One `redoer` will populate RabbitMQ with redo records.
-   One or more `redoer`s will read redo records from rabbitmq topic and send to the Senzing Engine.
+   One or more `redoer`s will read redo records from RabbitMQ topic and send to the Senzing Engine.

     ```console
     export SENZING_DOCKER_COMPOSE_FILE=resources/postgresql/docker-compose-rabbitmq-postgresql-redoer-rabbitmq.yaml